 In bump feed systems, long lengths of line are wound around the spool of the trimmer until needed.
 Bump feed line advancement systems work by bumping or tapping the bottom of the trimmer to the ground as the trimmer is running.
 This depresses a spring system that releases a small length of line through the line outlets.
 Bump feeds are simple, dependable, and tend to be the recommended feed system by trimmer users.

 Again, because so much diversity exists even within different bump feed designs, looking through product reviews on specific models is a good idea.
+Fixed Head:

 In fixed head systems, individual lengths of line are loaded into the trimmer one at a time as needed.
 This design avoids some of the hassle of spooling line onto trimmers, and makes the overall process of dealing with trimmer line less complicated.
 However, this means that the trimmer must be stopped each time line needs to be replaced.